-4.2.2.
+4.2.3.
 Membership, Membership Selection, Terms of Office and Chair Selection.

 - a.
-Five faculty members, nominated by the Faculty Council and approved by Faculty vote, to serve three-year staggered terms.
-Attempts should be made to have equal divisional and gender representation on the committee.
+Two faculty members, nominated by Faculty Council and approved by Faculty vote, to serve three-year staggered terms.
+These appointees should be knowledgeable about and involved in the non-academic experience of students.
 One faculty member, preferably one with tenure and experience on the committee, will be selected by the committee to serve as Co-Chair of the committee. - b.
-The Dean of Student Life or their designee, who serves as Co-Chair of the committee. - c.
-Six student members, including two Cabinet-level representatives of ASG and four other students, preferably one of whom represents international students, selected at-large and appointed by a two-thirds vote of the student government. - d.
-A representative from Staff Advisory Committee (SAC). - e.
-A representative from Administrative Advisory Committee (AAC). - f.
-Ex officio, non-voting consultants include the Dean for Student Success, the Athletic Director, the Title IX Coordinator, the College Ombudsperson, the Director of Public Safety, Director of IDEAS, Director of Spiritual and Religious Life, or their designees.
+The Dean for the Student Experience or their designee, who serves as Co-Chair of the committee. - c.
+Two students appointed by the Allegheny Student Government each year for up to a two-year term as voting members.
+Ideally, student members should represent the diversity of the student body. - d.
+Two non-instructional employees: one appointed by the Dean for Inclusive Excellence, and one by the Director of Athletics, as voting members.
+These appointees should be knowledgeable about and involved in the non-academic experience of students. - e.
+One representative from the Staff Advisory Committee (SAC) as a voting member. - f.
+One representative from the Administrative Advisory Committee (AAC) as a voting member. - g.
+Ex officio, non-voting consultants may be invited to participate in committee meetings as necessary and appropriate.